-Growth looks different for everyone.
-As a therapist, I aim to support you in allowing your experience to unfold as you feel ready.
-As we work together, it is my goal to create an accepting, non-judgmental, compassionate, and creative place for you to explore and get to know parts of yourself that may not have been welcomed or accepted before now.
+As a therapist, my aim is to support you in allowing your own experience to unfold as you feel ready.
+I work to create an accepting, non-judgmental, compassionate, and creative place for you to explore and get to know parts of yourself that may not have been welcomed or accepted before now.

 I dedicate my practice to exploring how verbal and nonverbal forms of expression can support our minds, bodies, and spirits.